walsam00/confocal_image_quantification/README.md

 ![](/assets/event_graph_3D.png)

 # How to install:
-1. Download the confocal_image_quantification folder contained in this repository including its contents on your machine.
+1. Download the [contents of this repository](https://docs.github.com/en/get-started/start-your-journey/downloading-files-from-github#downloading-a-repositorys-files) and save the confocal_image_quantification folder including its contents on your machine.
 2. Download [Ilastik](https://www.ilastik.org/)
 3. Download pre-trained Ilastik segmentation project files for each image channel [here](link to Ilastik project files once published) or create your own.
 By default, the software expects to find these project files with the correct file-names in the same location as the .bat file used to run the software (details - see further on).
 4. Download Python and the required dependencies (see ‘Dependencies’ section)